alunturner/.dotfiles/README.md

   - build a custom rename
   - build a custom diagnostics thing (can then remove the diagnostic line indicators)
 - fzf
-  - add full path to top of preview window
   - find how to export all to quickfix list
   - apply theme colours
   - automatically go to a single result with gd (this may be a check where the lsp function is called directly at first and if there is only one result, it uses it, otherwise it will open fzf)